bertvv/notes-to-self/content/post/testing-ansible-roles-travis-1.md

 In this post, I discussed a proof of concept for testing Ansible roles on CentOS using Travis-CI.
 The code can be found on <https://github.com/bertvv/travispoc> and is tagged `centos` (See the [tags page](https://github.com/bertvv/travispoc/tags)).
 Although there are some limitations (SELinux being a notable one), Travis-CI is usable as a testing platform in this setting.

-There's room for improvement, of course.
-It would be interesting to postpone pushing the test code to the container until after the build.
-This would allow us to always use the same base image with Ansible installed instead of rebuilding it at each test run.
-One approach could be to start the container with the folder containing the test code mounted inside using the `--volume` option.
-I probably did things in a suboptimal way, because I'm still new to both Travis-CI and Docker, so other suggestions are also welcome!
+There's probably for improvement.
+I probably did things in a suboptimal way, because I'm still new to both Travis-CI and Docker, so suggestions are welcome!
 You can leave a comment below, create an issue on the Github project or send me a pull request.

 In a next blog post, we'll extend this solution for running tests on multiple platforms.

-**Edit:** There was a major flaw in the original version of this post.
+**Edit:** There was a major flaw in the code of the original version of this post.
 It installed the role under test from Ansible Galaxy instead of running on the *current* commit.
 The `Dockerfile` and `.travis.yml` were adapted to fix this.